kevinjalbert/kevinjalbert.github.io/source/articles/2017-01-31-simplify-the-styles-drop-the-distractions.md

 It's great that you want to get a consistent style in an existing project.
 Now comes an important decision, _"Do we apply all the style fixes immediately, or as we encounter them?"_ The answer is situational and many factors can influence what works best for your project and team.

 With a sweeping change, a lot of code might be modified, although nothing should be functionally different, as we are just dealing with stylistic edits.
 This can impact the effectiveness of `git blame` as the latest commit might simply be _"Sweeping Style Changes"_, and not the actual commit you were hoping for.
 Fortunately, there are ways to look deeper into the `git log` and find the actual content you are looking for (i.e., [Git Evolution](/git-evolution-how-did-we-get-here/)).
-With a sweeping change of style fixes, the project afterwards would be in a conistent state of styles.
+With a sweeping change of style fixes, the project afterwards would be in a consistent state of styles.

 By fixing style issues as you encounter them, it leaves a lot to interpretation by team members. _"Do I fix the whole file when I touch a line within it?"_, _"Do I only fix styles for the lines I touch?"_.
 In either case the commits will contain two concepts now going forward: feature/bug changes and style changes.
 Not only does this muddy the usefulness of looking back in the commit history, but code reviews now also contain the style element that everyone has to look at.
 Overall, the distractions of incrementally dealing with style changes never stop.
 Even while editing or reading the codebase you will subconsciously see the inconsistent style changes which leads to more distractions.